Special program: Environmental stewardship (school groups only)

 This will be followed by a hike that will enable your group to discover the many facets of Mount Royal.
 It addresses the many challenges involved in protecting the Mount Royal heritage site, while raising participants' awareness of the issues surrounding the conservation of natural environments and biodiversity, as well as urban planning, accessibility and the natural, built, historical and cultural heritage.

-Rate: $10 per young person (minimum fee of $180)
+• Half day: $10 per young person (minimum fee of $180)

 Teaching skills: Population studies, resource density and accessibility.
 Community dynamics, biodiversity and disturbance.
 Ecosystem dynamics.